dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/dev/detect and remove outliers.md

 ## Application to two consecutive outliers

-Add two outliers to the 2nd and 3rd positions and ad speeds (km/h).
+Add two outliers to the 2nd and 3rd positions and add speeds (km/h).

 ``` r
 dt_mv2 <- dt_mv2_base